Vallabh-Rao/DermaEvolve---An-Advanced-Skin-Disease-Predictor/README.md

 - **Lentigo Maligna**
 - **Nevus Sebaceus**

-The images in the dataset are preprocessed (resized to a fixed size and normalized) before being fed into the models for training.
+The images in the dataset are preprocessed (resized to a 64 x 64 size and normalized) before being fed into the models for training.

 ## Model Architecture